csimmend/Asynch_3d/README.txt

 ==============================================================================

-This release includes source code for MPI and GASPI implementations in the in ./mpi and gapsi directories directory.
+This release includes source code for MPI and GASPI implementations in the in ./mpi and gaspi directories directory.

 ==============================================================================
 3. Hardware and Software Requirements